1031-Systems/1031_Delivery/docs/Help.md

 positioning, motor speed, brightness, or other types of continuous control.
 Animator does not distinguish the purpose of the channel other than by name so a numeric channel may be used to control servos via PWM, motors via CAN, and other mechanisms based entirely on the controller hardware.
+However, for better performance of the software within the controller hardware, Animator sends integer values for all channels.
+These are either 0/1 for digital channels or 0-4095 (user-controllable) for servo channels.

 For the numeric channels, Animator supports different types of interpolation between knots.
 The simplest is Step that makes a step transition from one value to the next,